IDoCodingStuffs/python-doodles/freeform-log.md

 ### 9 AM
 Managed to submit midterm 1 hour before it was due, at 3 AM.
 Meanwhile found some 7 year old discussion suggesting to call `del loss` and `del output` to avoid some Python scoping shenanigans.
 Seems to be working.

+Well it still goes over 24Gs so something is still fucky.
+But it stays stable at least.

+### 10 AM
+Swapping the spatial component with an identity did not work.
+Disabling layer norm keeps it stable for longer.
+Although it still increases, at least is below 24G for now.
+Let's see if it will stay that way, and what epoch times will be like.

+No, it still keeps increasing.
+Back to the drawing board.
+Not to mention, the model is taking forever in an epoch.

+### 11 AM
+Let me track the iteration times to see how terrible it really is.
+Ok it starts with like 2-3 iterations per sec.
+So 10-20x longer than per image, which is actually reasonable.
+Next thing to see is if the loss actually goes down.